omni-us/jsonargparse/DOCUMENTATION.rst

 When using the :class:`.ActionParser` class, the value of the node in a config file can be either the complex node itself, or the path to a file which will be loaded and parsed with the corresponding inner parser.
-Naturally using :class:`.ActionConfigFile` to parse a complete config file will parse the inner nodes correctly.
+Naturally using `action="config"` to parse a complete config file will parse the inner nodes correctly.

 Note that when adding ``inner_parser`` a title was given.
 In the help, the added